Manjari-fintech/Fintech-Case-Study/README.md

   **Products and Pricing**

-  1. Mylo: Mylo rounds up a customer’s credit and/or debit card purchases and then invests that money.
+  1. **Mylo**: Mylo rounds up a customer’s credit and/or debit card purchases and then invests that money.
 Mylo costs $1 per month.

-  2. Mylo Advantage: Mylo Advantage gives you all the perks of a regular Mylo account, plus some extra perks.
+  2. **Mylo Advantage**: Mylo Advantage gives you all the perks of a regular Mylo account, plus some extra perks.
 It is a premium service which allows for investing in registered accounts (TFSA,RRSP), next day withdrawal, brand rewards and socially responsible investment portfolios.
 The price for Mylo Advantage is $3 per month.

   **Key Features of Mylo App**:

-  1. Save & Invest in autopilot - Automatic roundups, multipliers, recurring deposits and one-time boosts make reaching your goals effortless
+  1.	**Save & Invest in autopilot** - Automatic roundups, multipliers, recurring deposits and one-time boosts make reaching your goals effortless
-  2. Fully-managed, diversified portfolio - A portfolio manager uses Modern Portfolio Theory to invest in low-cost, exchange-traded funds (ETFs)
+  2.	**Fully-managed, diversified portfolio** - A portfolio manager uses Modern Portfolio Theory to invest in low-cost, exchange-traded funds (ETFs)
-  3. Unlimited Tax-free accounts - Invest with a TFSA or RRSP to benefit from valuable tax savings
+  3. **Unlimited Tax-free accounts** - Invest with a TFSA or RRSP to benefit from valuable tax savings
-  4. Free, next-day withdrawals – Access your money when you really need it with faster withdrawals
+  4. **Free, next-day withdrawals** – Access your money when you really need it with faster withdrawals
-  5. Socially responsible investing – Choose the Mylo SRI Fund to make a positive impact with investments
+  5. **Socially responsible investing** – Choose the Mylo SRI Fund to make a positive impact with investments
-  6. Cashback Perks – Get exclusive deals and discounts from brands you love
+  6. **Cashback Perks** – Get exclusive deals and discounts from brands you love

   **How the app works**: